MoniqueCampbell/QR-Code-Generator-with-Logo--Capstone/IMPORTANT.md

 For more details
 - Watch Steve Griffith YouTube video for a detailed explanation on using David's QR Code: https://youtu.be/xeLsiAj3fI8
-- QR Code Generator code with details: https://davidshimjs.github.io/qrcodejs/ for more details about the QR Code Generator
+- Code for the QR Code Generator with details: https://davidshimjs.github.io/qrcodejs/ for more details about the QR Code Generator